billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 **Shift** key + **left-click & drag**.

 This sweeps out a colored bar that vertically spans across all channels.
-The `Status` area at the bottom reads out the width (time span).
+The `Status` area at the bottom reads out the width (time span in seconds).
 Use this as a straight-edge to see how events line up, or to measure time offsets between channels.

 As above, it's also the way to select a time range for export.